ScaledAgileDevOps/SADMF/content/_index.md

 ### Benefits of the Framework

 - No need for investing in training teams beyond a few additional daily ceremonies.
-- A clear, simple, manageable **Release Convoy** that customers can be assured used DevOps.
+- A clear, simple, manageable **Release Convoy&trade;** that customers can be assured used DevOps.
 - Fully compatible with sending requirements to external development teams.
 - Easy to plan 1, 2, or even 3 years worth of detailed deliveries.